Symmetry Breaking and Link Homologies II: The theory and its twist

 Let us get to the main example of twisted spectra that interests us.
-Let $\Ho$ denote the (non-equivariant) Eilenberg-MacLane spectrum, and let $\BSU$ denote the infinite complex Grassmannian classifying vector bundles of virtual dimension one, seen as an infinite loop space {\em under the direct sum of virtual vector bundles of dimension zero}.
+Let $\Ho$ denote the (non-equivariant) Eilenberg-MacLane spectrum, and let $\BSU$ denote the infinite complex Grassmannian classifying vector bundles of virtual dimension zero, seen as an infinite loop space under the direct sum of virtual vector bundles.
 The infinite loop structure of $\BSU$ induces the structure of a commutative ring spectrum on $\Ho \wedge \BSU_+$.

-The homotopy groups of $\Ho \wedge \BSU_+$ are (by definition), the homology groups of $\BSU$, with an algebra structure induced by the $h$-space structure on $\BSU$.
+The homotopy groups of $\Ho \wedge \BSU_+$ are (by definition) the homology groups of $\BSU$, with an algebra structure induced by the $h$-space structure on $\BSU$.
 This algebra is a graded polynomial algebra on a collection of generators with one generator in each even degree.
 One may choose the $\Z$-module spanned by these generators to be the image of

 where $\iota : \BSU(1) \longrightarrow \BSU$ is the canonical inclusion.
 In particular, we have

 where $b_i$ is the image of the fundamental generator of $\Ho_{2i} (\BSU(1))$ under $\iota_\ast$.
 We now define an equivariant theory $\Hh$ for which we subsequently construct a natural twist.